sampsyo/cs6120/content/blog/2019-12-12-dfg-cover/index.md

 In this context of ignore control flow and considering data flows within basic block, we can look at the problem purely graph theoretically.
-For a single trace through the program, the data flow graph $G$ is acyclic, and we would like to cover as much of it as possible with sub-graphs corresponding to the stencils that we accelerate.
+For a single trace through the program, the data flow graph $G$ is acyclic, and we would like to cover as much of it as possible with subgraphs corresponding to the stencils that we accelerate.
 Statically, we do not know what the final data flow graph is, but we do know that we will be able to assemble one by connecting dangling edges from control-flow-free components: basic blocks.